Summary of events was last edited May 2020

 The arbitrator then increased the time allowed for that same previous client to access FOI documents from Telstra and respond to Telstra’s defence of his case, which gave the previous client a full thirty months longer than he had allowed me.
 This is, quite clearly, an indication that the arbitrator was seriously biased towards that previous client (see Conflict of Interest).
 Surely, once the government was alerted to the fact that this same arbitrator had previously assisted this particular COT claimant during that claimant’s Federal Court Action in 1990, in relation to the very same matters that were now before him, the arbitrator should have immediately been disqualified?

-This bias by the arbitrator appears to have flowed over to the non-addressing of the Briefcase Saga report I submitted into the Fast Track Settlement Proposal (FTSP) in January 1994.
+This bias by the arbitrator appears to have flowed over to the non-addressing of the Briefcase Affair report I submitted into the Fast Track Settlement Proposal (FTSP) in January 1994.
 By 21 April 1994, the powers to be were able to turn this FTSP (commercial assessment process) into Telstra’s preferred rules of arbitration.
 I was NEVER advised to resubmit my FTSP claim documents into the now arbitration process.
-I assumed that submission would be taken into account.
-Is there a more sinister reason as to why this briefcase submission was never defended by Telstra?
+I assumed that submission would be taken into account as it was officially provided to Is there a more sinister reason as to why this briefcase submission was never defended by Telstra?

 As discussed below, government regulatory documents confirm I uncovered sensitive documents left in a Telstra briefcase at my premises.
 These documents show Telstra knew how severe my telephone problems were, but refused to investigate these complaints unless I first registered them in writing with their lawyers, Freehill Hollingdale & Page.
 This continual writing up of individual and ongoing telephone faults, to these lawyers, in order to have Telstra investigate these faults almost sent me insane.
 Instead of keeping this evidence, I was providing it to Telstra and copying the same to AUSTEL, believing this would assist them in locating the problems I was experiencing.
 I was unaware I would later need this evidence for an arbitration process set up by AUSTEL, the then government communications regulator.
 This arbitration process meant I had to retrieve, from Telstra and AUSTEL under Freedom of Information, the very same documentation I had provided them.
 Imagine the frustration of knowing you had provided the very evidence you needed to support your case to the defending party, which was now, with the assistance of the government communications regulator (see Manipulating the Regulator), spuriously hiding it from under the guise of sensitive information i.e. legal professional privilege (LPP) when it was not privileged at all (see Chapter One Burying The Evidence).